ebarroso2214/Milestone-Project1/README.md

-    moveDown will move them closer to the start of the map when S key is pressed. moveLeft will move the player to the left when the A key is pressed moveRight will move the player to the right when the D key is pressed playerStop will stop the character from moving happen when no key is pressed. playerWin will display an alert when the player beats the game playerLoss will display an alert that the player lost and will ask the player to try again. playerScore will be a function that enables the user to score winnerMessage will display a message saying the user has won and prompt them to try again loserMessage will display a message saying the user has lost and will prompt them to try again
+    moveDown will move them closer to the start of the map when S key is pressed. moveLeft will move the player to the left when the A key is pressed moveRight will move the player to the right when the D key is pressed playerCollison will be collision properties for the boundary, the NPC's, and the goal playerStop will stop the character from moving happen when no key is pressed. playerWin will display an alert when the player beats the game by hitting the goal zone playerLoss will display an alert that the player lost when the player either hits the NPC's or the boundaries around the field and will ask the player to try again. playerScore is whenever the user scores the goal by hitting the goal zone winnerMessage will display a message saying the user has won and prompt them to try again loserMessage will display a message saying the user has lost and will prompt them to try again